hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

         + the fantasy particles escape and go off somewhere else to some other deep minimum
     + changing energy surface: mixing in addition to defining the model
       + energy surface represent the model
-      + energy surface manipulated by the learning algorithm to make the Markov chain mix faster or rather have the aeffect of a faster mixing Markov chain
+      + energy surface manipulated by the learning algorithm to make the Markov chain mix faster or rather have the affect of a faster mixing Markov chain
     + fantasy particles filled in a hole
       + rush off somewhere else to deal w/ the next problem
       + like investigative journalists